 What Percentage of Men Cheat?

-“Research tells us that on average, around 20% of men are unfaithful to their spouse, as compared to 13% of women,” says Briony.
+“Research tells us that on average, around 20% of men are unfaithful to their spouse, as compared to 13% of women,” says Leo.
 “Of course, the only research available is from self-report surveys, so the number might be somewhat higher—but most surveys and studies support this finding.”
 According to research from the University of Colorado Boulder’s Department of Psychology and Neuroscience, instances of cheating are reported more frequently by men, despite some studies that men and women engage in infidelity at similar rates.

 To understand why one in five married men cheat, it’s important to consider the gender differences in attitudes towards cheating.
-In a 2017 study, men were less likely to report that extramarital sex was always wrong, and more likely to view it as almost always wrong, wrong only sometimes, or not wrong at all.
+In the aforementioned 2017 study, men were less likely to report that extramarital sex was always wrong, and more likely to view it as almost always wrong, wrong only sometimes, or not wrong at all.
 This indicates that not only do men cheat more than women but that they’re also more flexible in their attitude towards extramarital sex—at least when they’re the ones committing the infidelity.

 At What Age Are Married Men Most Likely to Cheat?